whyliuxing/reverse-engineering-journal/README.md

 * Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write
 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
 * Default display assembly in AT&T notation.
 To change it to the more readable Intel notation: set disassembly-flavor intel.
 To make this change permanent, write it in the .gdbinit file

+## *Structured Exception Handlers (SEH)*
+* 32-bit Windows' mechanism for handling exceptions.
+SEH chain is a list of exception handlers within a thread
+* each handler can choose to handle the exception or pass to the next one.
+If the exception made it to the last handler, it is an unhandled exception
+* fs segment register points to the Thread Environment Block (TEB).
+The first element of TEB is a pointer to the SEH chain
+* SEH chains is a linked list of data structures called EXCEPTION_REGISTRATION records
+* struct _EXCEPTION_REGISTRATION {
+ DWORD prev;
+ DWORD handler;
+};

 [Go to Top](#table-of-contents-)